Carbon CreditsNickel Price Drops: A Temporary Setback or a Long-Term Trend?

 • Potential permit terminations for ferronickel and nickel pig iron plants in Indonesia.

-The sharp price decline reflected a contraction in investment funds’ net long positions on the LME, indicating substantial liquidation of long positions.
+The sharp price decline reflected a contraction in investment funds’ net long positions on the LME.
+This indicates a substantial liquidation of long positions.

 Nickel Supply Chains in Focus